aaronzr/pv_viewer_solution/README.md

    ```
    The agent should produce a PNG file without asking you how to fetch or plot data.

-3. **Edge cases to test:**
-   - A PV that has no recent data (e.g., a device that's been off)
-   - Relative time strings: "last 5 minutes", "last 1 day"
-   - Requesting a PV not in the default set (the skill should still work if given a full PV name)

 4. **Verify output** — Open the saved PNG and confirm:
    - The time axis matches the requested range
    - Axis labels and title are present
    - The file is saved in a predictable location (e.g., current directory or a specified output path)

-5. **Reproducibility** — Run the same prompt twice and confirm consistent behavior (same output location, same format).

 ## (Optional) Module 4: Advanced techniques — MCP Server for MEME

-We have taught the model how to do a specific skill, but the archiver itself can do much more, such as look up groups of PV names.
+We have taught the model a specific skill, but the archiver itself can do much more, such as look up groups of PV names.
 We will use git worktrees to do two things in parallel: (1) create an MCP server for the [`meme`](https://github.com/slaclab/meme) package, and (2) add a feature to our GUI.

 ### Background: What is MEME?